RichNye/richnye.github.io/_posts/2025-10-28-recovering-from-terraform-state-loss.md

             # (24 unchanged attributes hidden)
         }
 ```
 Where it's seemingly convinced the disks are the wrong way around.
 I've tried all sorts here - manually swapping the json object order in the disk array in my tfstate file, swapping the id values in the state file manually, running a ```terraform apply``` just for this resource to see if it'll fix itself.
 Nothing works.
-But also nothing of note changes in Proxmox, so I'm chalking this up as one to live with for now.
+It causes cloud-init to run again when I apply it the first time, but then nothing of note changes in Proxmox after, so I'm chalking this up as one to live with for now.

 ## Learnings
 Boy where do I even begin.
 First - back up your damn state files!
 Ideally, use some sort of remote state option.
 This whole thing would've been avoided had I done that from the start.
 I'll be doing a lot of research here I think, but at the very least I'll be creating some sort of script that runs on a schedule to copy my state file to OneDrive so that it at least gets backed up.